Are you looking for a hairdresser who can cut curly hair?

 Layering long curly hair reduces the effect of the weight and releases the curl and the volume moves from the outline to further up the hair depending on the length.

 I always make sure that the lines I cut are as strong and clean as possible.
 This helps the curl to form cleanly.
 An untidy line will look bitty at the tips of each hair.

-Above, you can see that the curl is higher on the head creating volume and the shape of the cut is more rounded.
+Above, you can see that the curl is a little higher on the head creating volume and the shape of the cut is more rounded.

 When cutting curly hair, I always take the following things into consideration.

 - After shampooing the hair, I examine the amount and tightness of the curl.
 This way I can estimate how much the hair will lift depending on how much I am going to cut off.

 - I always cut solid outlines.
 They look clean and support the rest of the hair and a weak outline will look messy and badly cut.

 - I always consider the vertical shape that I am going to cut the layers.
 This will determine the shape of the silhouette.
 The silhouette is the third dimension of the cut, also referred to as the volume.